smajee/mbir-demos/README.md

 ### Sample Data

 This package contains two sample data sets,
-1. *shepp* which is a single slice of a generated Shepp-Logan phantom
+1. *shepp* is a single slice of a generated Shepp-Logan phantom
-2. *xradia* which is a 4-slice sequence out of a volume scan taken from a Zeiss Xradia microCT scanner.
+2. *xradia* is a 4-slice sequence out of a volume scan taken from a Zeiss Xradia microCT scanner.

 ### Scripts